itsGavinLiu/Java/Database/Day 6.md

 2. No-Relational Database

 ## 1. Relational Database
-A relational database is a collection of data items with pre-defined relationships between them.
-These items are organized as a set of tables with columns and rows.
-Tables are used to hold information about the objects to be represented in the database.
+- A relational database is a collection of data items with pre-defined relationships between them.
+- These items are organized as a set of tables with columns and rows.

 ### 1.1 Database vs DBMS
 - A collection of related pieces of data, whose purpose is to solve the data management needs of an institution is called a Database.